22 Ways To Be Kind To Yourself and Reduce Stress

-- List 5 things you’ve accomplished: Maybe just getting out of bed is one of them.
+- List 5 things you've accomplished today: Maybe getting out of bed is one of them.
 That's okay.

 - Find your balance: Let now be enough.

 - Listen to your body: Name each part and say hello.
 Breathe gently into every cell.
-If you can’t connect, that’s alright.
-Return to a slow, steady posture that asks, “How am I doing right now?
-Today?”
-Don’t worry if you don’t have words.
-Freedom is a feeling long before it’s fact.
+If you can't connect, that's alright.
+Return to a slow, steady posture that asks, "How am I doing right now?
+Today?"
+Don't worry if you don't have words; feelings count.